How To Get a Commercial Marijuana Growers License in Michigan

 Can a Caregiver sell to a Dispensary in Michigan?

 Not anymore.
-In March 2020 the Marijuana Regulatory Agency announced a phase out process to end external transfers to the regulated market, which included products grown and processed by caregivers.
-The process was set to complete by September 2020.
+In March 2020 the Marijuana Regulatory Agency announced a phase-out process to end external transfers to the regulated market, which included products grown and processed by caregivers.
+The process was set to be complete by September 2020.

 How much is a Dispensary License in Michigan?

-A marijuana dispensary license in Michigan cost around $44.000, plus additional application fees and the annual renewal.
+A marijuana dispensary license in Michigan costs around $44.000, plus additional application fees and the annual renewal.